Ashton-Tate: Sale to Borland (1991)

 Nevertheless, Kahn was observant of the trends in the computer market, and decided that both products should be moved forward to become truly Microsoft Windows-based.
 The OO-dBASE compiler was no more able to run under Windows than was dBASE IV, causing Borland to abandon both code bases in 1993 and spin up a new team to create a new product, eventually delivered as dBASE for Windows in 1994.
 Meanwhile, Paradox was deliberately downplayed in the developer market since dBASE was now the largest Borland product.
 Microsoft introduced Access in late 1992, and eventually took over almost all of the Windows database market.
 Further, in the summer of 1992 Microsoft acquired Ohio-based Fox Software, makers of the dBASE-like products FoxBASE+ and FoxPro.
 With Microsoft behind FoxPro, many dBASE and Clipper software developers would start working in FoxPro instead.
 By the time dBASE for Windows was released, the market hardly noticed.
 Microsoft appears to have neglected FoxPro subsequent to the acquisition, perhaps because they also owned and promoted Microsoft Access, a direct competitor to dBASE.
 Certainly, the PC database market became a great deal less competitive as a result of their deal to buy FoxPro.

 When Borland eventually sold its Quattro Pro and Paradox products to Novell, where they would be joined with WordPerfect in an attempt to match Microsoft Office, Borland was left with InterBase, which Esber had purchased in the late 1980s and had its origins as a derivative of the RDB database work at DEC.
 Borland's ongoing strategy was to refocus its development tools on the corporate market with client–server applications, so Interbase fitted in as a low-end tool and a good generic SQL database for prototyping.
 This proved to be the longest lasting and most positive part of the Ashton-Tate acquisition, ironic since it was almost an oversight and little known to Borland until they acquired Ashton-Tate.

 Overall, the Ashton-Tate purchase proved to be unsuccessful.
 Several years later, Philippe Kahn would leave Borland amidst declining financial performance, including many years of losses.

-Downfall

-While Ashton-Tate's downfall can be attributed to several factors, chief among them were: